Saipan, Northern Mariana Islands: Geography

 The highest elevation on Saipan is a limestone-covered mountain called Mount Tapochau at 1560 ft.
-Unlike many of the mountains in the Mariana Islands, it is not an extinct volcano but is a limestone formation.
+Unlike many of the mountains in the Mariana Islands, it is not an extinct volcano but a limestone formation.

-To the north of Mount Tapochau towards Banzai Cliff, is a ridge of hills.
+To the north of Mount Tapochau towards Banzai Cliff is a ridge of hills.
 Mount Achugao, situated about 2 miles north, has been interpreted to be a remnant of a stratified composite volcanic cone whose Eocene center was not far north of the present peak.

-Saipan has some additional semi-attached islets, one of which being Bird Island, which is a nature reserve for birds.
+Saipan has some additional semi-attached islets, one being Bird Island, a nature reserve for birds.
 It is connected to Saipan only at low tide.
-Forbidden Island is similar, but larger on the south east side of Saipan.

-Mañagaha is a small 100 acre island off the west coast, and is a popular tourist destination.
-Access is by ferry, which is about ten minutes from the mainland.
+Forbidden Island is similar but larger, on the southeast side of Saipan.
+Mañagaha, a popular tourist destination, is a small 100-acre island about 10 minutes by ferry off the west coast.

-An underwater limestone cavern called the Grotto, is up to 20 meters (70 feet) deep in the deepest sections.
-A common location for Scuba diving and other recreational water activities.
-The cavern reaches out to the sea in two distinct sections with large boulders as well as a large abundance of wildlife.
+An underwater limestone cavern called the Grotto is up to 20 meters (70 feet) deep in the deepest sections.
+It is a common location for scuba diving and other recreational water activities.
+The cavern reaches out to the sea in two distinct sections with large boulders, and hosts an abundance of wildlife.